zqqqqz2000/SimpleAR/README.md

 ## Play with Our Model (Quick Start)

 You can directly load SimpleAR with *from_pretrained* now 🤗!
-Please refer to [PLAY.md](./docs/PLAY.md) to see how to generate images with our model with minimal efforts.
+Please refer to [PLAY.md](./docs/PLAY.md) to see how to generate images using our model with minimal efforts.

 ## Training

-You can find how to prepare data, how to perform pretraining, SFT, and GRPO training [here](./docs/TRAIN.md).
+Please find the instructions on data preparation and training [here](./docs/TRAIN.md).

 ## Evaluation and Inference